Zero-cycles in families of rationally connected varieties: Cohomological Chow groups of zero-cycles

 \subsection{The case of curves}

+In this and the next subsection we assume for simplicity that all residue fields are large in order to be able to work with ordinary Milnor K-theory.
 In the following let $k$ be a field and $X$ be an equidiensional quasi-projective $k$-scheme.
 Let $X_{\rm sm}$ denote the disjoint union of the smooth loci of the $d$-dimensional irreducible components of $X$.
 Let $X_{\rm sing}$ denote the singular locus of $X$.
 A smooth closed point of $X$ will mean a closed point lying in $X_{\rm sm}$.
 Let $Y \subsetneq X$ be a closed subset not containing any $d$-dimensional component of $X$ and such that $X_{\rm sing} \subseteq Y$.
 Let $Z_0(X,Y)$ be the free abelian group on closed points of $X \setminus Y$.
 We shall sometimes write $Z_0(X,X_{\rm sing})$ as $Z_0(X)$.
 More generally, we make the following definition: \begin{definition}

 \end{definition}